 The program consists of two fully realized Shakespearean productions that run in repertory over four weeks from late June to late July.
 Productions boast contemporary interpretations of setting, theme, and character to best communicate the plays ideas to a modern audience.

-The Festival also offers the Camp Shakespeare program , a week-long camp which runs in tandem.
+The Free Will Players also offer the Camp Shakespeare program, a week-long camp which runs in tandem with the Festival.

 A Little More History…